Wolffia globosa

 Wolffia globosa is a species of flowering plant known by the common names Asian watermeal and duckweed.
 It is native to Asia and is found in parts of the Americas and Africa, where it is an introduced species.
 It grows in mats on the surface of calm, freshwater bodies, such as ponds, lakes, and marshes.
 It is a very tiny, oval-shaped plant with no leaves, stems, or roots.
 The body of the plant, a transparent green frond, is less than a millimeter wide.
 In one human experiment, processed W. globosa was reported to provide dietary protein and vitamin B_{12}.

 Wolffia globosa has been described as the world's smallest flowering plant, at 0.1–0.2 mm in diameter.

-Known in Thai as Pham (ผํา), it is a popular item in Thai cuisine, especially in Isan.
+Known in Thai as Pham (ผำ), it is a popular item in Thai cuisine, especially in Isan.

 Global distribution and invasive status

 Wolffia globosa is native to Southeast Asia but has established populations in multiple continents, including parts of North and South America, Africa, and Oceania.
 Its remarkable adaptability allows it to thrive in diverse freshwater environments, often forming dense mats on ponds, lakes, and slow-moving rivers.
-In some regions, such as Florida (USA), W. globosa is recognized as an introduced species and is monitored for its potential ecological impacts, including competition with native aquatic plants and effects on local biodiversity.
+In some regions, such as Florida (US), W. globosa is recognized as an introduced species and is monitored for its potential ecological impacts, including competition with native aquatic plants and effects on local biodiversity.